 Once you have made the decision to apply for a more limited number of roles which are more suited to your skills, the rest of the process is as follows:

-I know lots of people who have applied to one job and have got an interview, or a handful of jobs and got interviews for those too.
+I know lots of people who have applied for one job and have got an interview, or a handful of positions and got interviews for those too.
 Job searching and application is not a numbers game.